PoonLab/courses/GradPythonCourse/Readings/GoodCode.md

 ![](https://imgs.xkcd.com/comics/code_quality_3.png)

-Here is a rather different implementation that accomplishes exactly the same task:
+Here is a rather different implementation that accomplishes exactly the same task (you can find it at `examples/goodcode.py`):

 ```python
 """